LIF Financial Services Risk + Compliance Symposium NYC 2026

 • Service delivery networks: The evolution of multi-provider operating models

 Technology alone does not drive transformation.
 Leadership is key.
-This panel examines the skills, mindsets, and governance structures required to lead legal organizations through a sustainable transformation journey amid ongoing global disruption.
+This fireside chat examines the skills, mindsets, and governance structures required to lead legal organizations through a sustainable transformation journey amid ongoing global disruption.

 • Leadership capabilities: Skills required to lead in an AI- and data-driven environment